Zunaeed-Imran/React.js_Full_Course_in_Bangla/README.md

 - `rcc` is command for class component make.
 - `rfc` is for functional component make.

 ## List of learning by file name in this reppo.

 - `App.jsx` in that file we display all file.
 - `practice1.jsx` from that file we practice inline CSS, and also use Public folder CSS ,and Source Folder CSS, also use const value.
 - `Card.jsx` in that file we learn how to add css style in card image, and add image.
 - `Student.jsx` in that file we learn using 'proops' proops is like agunment(string, num, boolean) value pass.
 - `Proptype.jsx` in that file we learn we can define prop type and if value is other type it show error in the browser console.
 - `default_prop.jsx` in this file we learn if we set default value in prop, and don't give any value in prop automatically show default value.
 - `UserGreeting.jsx` in this file we learn prop condational rendering by true false, we also use const value in this practice file.
 - `UserGreeting.jsx` also in that file we use prop value and Boolean from 'App.jsx page'.
 - `Button.jsx` we don't finish practice this file from bro code (Click event).
 - `destruc.jsx` from this file we use Destructuring, with destructuring we don't have to use `prop.` we can just call the name of the variable.
 - `mapping_data.json` we take json for storing data, we learn how to write json file.
 - `mapping_data.jsx` in this file we Display the josn file data by array style.
 - `mapping.jsx` in this file we display the json file data using map method.
 - `mapping_card.jsx` this file is for practicing mapping json file data main practice file is `mapping.jsx`
 - `nasted_map.jsx` in this file we practice nasted mapping json data.
 - `class_component.jsx` in this file we practice class component, but regularly we use functional component, we practice it for learning purpose(and i have to display it from 'main.jsx' because createRoot is in 'main.jsx' not in 'App.jsx').
 - `Icon.jsx` in this file we practice icon in react (before we use icon we have to install 'icon' package).
+- `React_boostrap.jsx` in this file we practice boostrap in React also add inline css style.
+-

 ## What was my fault and what i learn in this project.

 - i was forget to change directory to my new making react file and chack `pwd`
 - in function return i take <div> to take multiple string.
 - and i can use () in return funtion.
 - external CSS file should be on Public folder.
 - i was not make css file in public folder and link to html file, that's why it wasn't work.
 - for scr style file i have to import form that file i use in css.
 - in function return we use parenthesis `()`;
 - if i need js const in function i need to take const or variable in the function `{}`
 - in `{}` we can use js builtIn function also.
 - we use javascript function like uppercase function.
 - if we use image in react we have to import image first, than use in js variable name by calling.
 - we use proops as JS object.
 - using proops we can pass new value in the component.
 - using proops sring can be in `name="string"` but number should be in `age={26}`
 - Default Prop will can show default set value.
 - by prop calling we can call variable form other page.
 - Remember we have to import the json file where we want to display the json file data.
 - i learn how to all inside file from another file when i was practicing json data file mapping.
 - i learn class component, it's similar like functional component.

 ###### Done Task For Today

-- learning class component in react.
-- Practicing class component.
-- learning using prop in class component.
-- practicing using prop in class component.
-- i learn react component under the hood.
-- add react developer tool and extension in my chrome & vs code.
-- learning useing react icon.
+- Learning react boostrap.
-- install icon in my project.
-- Practicing font-awesome icon in react.
+- Practicing boostrap in React.
-- styling fontawesome icon in react.
-- `ls -a` will show git folder directory
+-